ZebMcKayhan/SIA-Server/README.md

 This project was created to replace the discontinued free push notification service, giving users full control over their alarm notifications without ongoing costs.

 This was developed on a Honeywell Galaxy Flex 20 alarm system.
-It is quite possible that it will work for other Honeywell Galaxy alarm systems, but this has not been tested.
+It is highly likely that it will work for other Honeywell Galaxy alarm systems, but this has not been tested.

 > **IMPORTANT SECURITY NOTICE**
 > The communication between the alarm panel and this server is **unencrypted**.
 This server is designed to be run on a trusted local network only.
 Please read the full [Security & Privacy Guidelines](#security--privacy-guidelines) before installation.